 First, I printed out pictures of a few of my favorite movie stars from the silver screen.
 I put them in pretty little decorative frames from Michael’s and placed one at each seat.
 Choose movie stars that remind you of your guests and use them as place cards.
 Don’t we all have a Marilyn Monroe and James Dean in our lives?
 Or maybe we just wish we did…

 I used my great grandma’s vintage plates as the main inspiration for this table– they’re the smaller plates above with black Egyptian-looking borders and a very thin gold line around the edge.
 I knew I wanted gold as part of this table– it’s an opulent color, reflective of Hollywood’s golden past.
 Even Oscar himself is gold.
 My friend Laura at Dish Wish lent me some beautiful gold-rimmed dinner plates with scalloped edges, some flashy gold utensils and a set of gold napkin rings.
 While this all might have seemed like a bit “too much” gold, I found that layering the plates on top of a muted silver charger and using a silvery-gray napkin brought it all together beautifully.
 This way the gold provided a lovely accent without overwhelming the table.
-A silver and gold tapestry-style tablecloth provided the perfect backdrop for the table.
+A silver and gold tapestry-style tablecloth provided the perfect backdrop.

 Marilyn Monroe was seated at the head of the table.
 Her smile lights up the whole room, even from a small black-and-white portrait.